d0midigi/Blox/content/docs/guide/shortcodes/recon.md

 ---
-title: Callout Shortcode
+title: 01.
+Reconnaissance and Information Gathering
-linkTitle: Callout
+linkTitle: Recon
 ---

 Hugo Blox supports a Markdown extension for callouts, also referred to as alerts or asides.